 Also, this was not the first battle of these soldiers.
 Why didn’t they already learn the rules of kashering vessels after defeating the Amorite kings Sichon and Og?

 We see that there are two steps to purifying used utensils obtained from non-Jews.
 First, we must purge any forbidden substances absorbed in the utensil.
 “Any article that was used over fire, must be passed over fire and it will be pure.”
 The second step is immersing the utensil in a mikveh.
 The waters of the ritual bath purify the vessel, preparing it to enter the domain of Israel.
 This second step is similar to the ritual immersion of converts, as they leave the non-Jewish world and join the Jewish people.

-The two stages by which vessels are cleansed and purified, thus enabling them to enter the domain of Israel, parallel the two stages by which the Land of Israel was acquired by the Jewish people.
+These two steps of kashering parallel the two stages by which the Land of Israel was acquired by the Jewish people.

-The second stage of acquiring the Land of Israel was the actual conquest in the time of Joshua.
-The military conquest parallels the immersion of a utensil in a ritual bath.
-This act completed the transfer of the land to the Jewish people.
+The second stage was the actual conquest in the time of Joshua.
+The final conquest of the Land parallels the complete immersion of a utensil in a ritual bath.
+This act completed the transfer of the Land to the Jewish people.

-The initial purification process of the Avot explains a rather astonishing Talmudic statement.
+The initial purification process of the Avot allows us to understand an astonishing Talmudic statement.
 The Sages wrote that during the seven years of conquering the Land, the Jewish people were permitted to eat pork (Chulin 17a).
-They were allowed to enjoy all of the spoils from the Canaanite nations — even pig-meat!
-This was in accordance to God’s promise that “You will have houses filled with all good things that you did not put there” (Deut.
+They were allowed to enjoy all of the spoils from the Canaanite nations — even pig meat!
+This was in accordance with God’s promise that “You will have houses filled with all good things that you did not put there” (Deut.
 6:11).

 (Shemuot HaRe’iyah, Matot-Masei 5690/1930)